spotDL/spotify-downloader/docs/usage.md

                         Path to cookies file.
   --overwrite {metadata,skip,force}
                         How to handle existing/duplicate files.
 (When combined with --scan-for-songs force will remove all duplicates, and metadata will only apply metadata to the latest song and will remove the rest. )
+  --restrict [{strict,ascii,none}]
-  --restrict            Restrict filenames to ASCII only --print-errors        Print errors (wrong songs, failed downloads etc) on exit, useful for long playlist --sponsor-block       Use the sponsor block to download songs from yt/ytm.
+                        Restrict filenames to a sanitized set of characters for increased compatibility --print-errors        Print errors (wrong songs, failed downloads etc) on exit, useful for long playlist --sponsor-block       Use the sponsor block to download songs from yt/ytm.
   --archive ARCHIVE     Specify the file name for an archive of already downloaded songs